Mears-UFL/Mears-UFL/content/courses_taught/nsci-ncc.md

 +++

-Conscious awareness, a hallmark of human experience, is like the exposed tip-of-the-iceberg compared to the concealed, unconscious processes of the brain.
+Conscious awareness is a hallmark of human experience.
 In this class we will consider cutting edge research of brain mechanisms and neural signs as we discuss abnormal, altered, disrupted, and non-human consciousness.
 As a result of this class, we will have a better understanding of the potential function of consciousness and be able to differentiate conscious from unconscious processes.

 **Relevant topics will include**:
 &#8226; *anesthesia*  &#8226; *coma*  &#8226; *dreams*